Two Central Point residents have been arrested for an alleged burglary spree in Ashland that included ramming a stolen BMW into two businesses.

 A police search of Aguiar's home on Alder Street turned up evidence linked to the crimes, Ashland police said in a news release.

-The pair are also suspected in the burglary of J. Austin & Co., a coin dealer on Ashland Street.
+The pair also are suspected in the burglary of J. Austin & Co., a coin dealer on Ashland Street.
 In addition, they are suspected of stealing property from Omar's Steak & Seafood Restaurant, police said.